The science of reading: How to cater to the reading brain | Turtl

 As every pre-school teacher knows too well, reading is not a genetically inbuilt skill, like talking.
 We need to be actively taught how to do it.

 When the first scripts appeared, they took the form of pictograms, illustrating the objects they reflected: an ear of corn, a scythe, a man.
-Along the way, our brains developed the connections required to move away from literal symbols, simple object recognition, to decipher and recognise words, a kind of shorthand code for much greater concepts.
+Along the way, our brains developed the connections required to move away from literal symbols, simple object recognition, to decipher and recognize words, a kind of shorthand code for much greater concepts.

 [Reading is] made possible by the brain's ability to be shaped by experience.
 This plasticity at the heart of the brain's design forms the basis for much of who we are, and who we might become.